 The Charm of Locri's Culture

 The culture of Locri is inseparably linked to its history and geographical location.
 Its presence on the Ionian Sea influences both the cuisine and local customs.
-Traditional seafood dishes, prepared from fresh ingredients, are an integral part of the local culinary scene, and the region is famous for producing unique bergamot.
+Traditional seafood dishes, prepared from fresh ingredients, are an important element of the local culinary scene, while bergamot remains a symbol of the wider Reggio Calabria area, not just of Locri itself.

 Modern Locri – a Blend of Tradition and Modernity

+For those travelling by car, the main access road is the SS106 Jonica.
 Walking through the town's streets, one can see the influences of many cultures that have shaped its character over the centuries.
-The residents' pride in their heritage is reflected in a rich cultural offering, including numerous festivals and local celebrations.
-Locri remains one of Calabria's gems, offering incredible memories to those seeking the synergy between the blue of the sea and an ancient past.
+The residents' pride in their heritage is reflected in the daily rhythm of the town, where seaside everyday life meets an ancient past.

 Marina di Locri Beaches – Frequently Asked Questions